Live Streaming Pricing Comparison: How Much Does Video Streaming Cost [2024 Update]

 Professional

-• Same features as Basic plan plus full HD streaming and audio recording
+- The same features as the Basic plan plus full HD streaming and audio recording

 Enterprise